 Catalog of Available Music Lesson Prints for Reference

 Contact Becky at RMChaffee1@Comcast.net

 Because we are having a fundraiser for Knox County Schools Music Department, below is a reference to all our original music lesson art available as Note Cards and 11 by 17 or 16 by 24 prints.
-Teachers may want to check this to send us a wish list.
-Also included in this list are several in progress soon to be completed prints.
 Don't forget we LOVE requests.
 Don't hesitate to email or call with questions.
 (RMChaffee1@comcast.net)

 Before we start, I will show several of our currently popular prints.
 Please note that what is popular is tied to what audience we are dealing with - general public, music lovers, music genre, students or parents, piano teachers, general music teachers...

 Also note that many musicians, most local, but not all have contributed to this list.
 Most of contributors listed at end.

 No. 2: Warm Up with Long Tones.

 No. 5: Warm Up with Scales and Arpeggios.

 No. 6: Love Your Axe.